Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 Once you are camouflaged in this way, you can try to hide by pressing yourself up against a solid surface, such as a tree or wall, that is at least as tall and wide as you are.
 You gain a +10 bonus to Dexterity ([[/5.
 Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks as long as you remain there without moving or taking actions.
 Once you move or take an action or a reaction, you must camouflage yourself again to gain this benefit.

+### Nature's Veil (Level 10)
+_Source: Tasha's Cauldron of Everything p.
+56_

+*10th-level ranger [[/5.
+Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]], which replaces the Hide in Plain Sight feature*

+You draw on the powers of nature to hide yourself from view briefly.
+As a bonus action, you can magically become [[/5.
+Mechanics/Rules/Conditions.md#invisible\|invisible]], along with any equipment you are wearing or carrying, until the start of your next turn.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Natural Explorer improvement (Level 10)

 You gain an additional favored terrain.

+### Deft Explorer Improvement (Level 10)
+_Source: Tasha's Cauldron of Everything p.
+56_

+You gain an additional benefit when you reach 10th level in this class.

+#### Tireless

+As an action, you can give yourself a number of temporary hit points equal to `dice: 1d8|avg` (`1d8`) + your Wisdom modifier (minimum of 1 temporary hit point).
+You can use this action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+In addition, whenever you finish a short rest, your [[/5.
+Mechanics/Rules/Conditions.md#exhaustion\|exhaustion]] level, if any, is decreased by 1.

 ### Ranger Archetype feature (Level 11)